-The architecture frames a dialogue in between traditional korean art and contemporary international superstars
+The architecture frames a dialogue between traditional Korean art and contemporary international superstars

 The Independent once wrote about Tadao Ando’s work “If there’s one man responsible for making concrete sexy again, it’s this guy” – I couldn’t agree more.
-Strolling around Bonte Museum means entering the architectural dialogue between nature, concrete, water and light – all element that are so characteristic of Ando’s work.
-The museum is composed on two buildings – a triangular prism and a geometrical cube – which create this architectural environment that easily harmonizes with its environment.
+Strolling around Bonte Museum means entering the architectural dialogue between nature, concrete, water and light – all elements that are so characteristic of Ando’s work.
+The museum is composed of two buildings – a triangular prism and a geometrical cube – which together create this architectural environment that easily harmonises with the surrounding landscape.

 Bonte museum is composed of five galleries and a sculpture garden.
-The sculpture garden welcomes us once we approach the entrance, with a large scale Jaume Plensa signature artwork “crounching human”.
+The sculpture garden welcomes us once we approach the entrance, with a large scale Jaume Plensa‘s signature artwork “Crouching human”.
 Likewise, on the rooftop of the second building, Robert Indiana’s “Love” sculpture accompanies the sight of the Island landscape.

 Diving into the museum’s collection, we can notice easily the willingness of creating a dialogue between the traditional and the contemporary, between national treasures and international masterpieces.

 Among the 5 galleries, three of them exhibit Bonte museum’s collection of artefacts of the Joseon Dynasty, creating a curatorial path that narrates of Korean beauty and traditional culture, with the goal of showcasing the “diverse beauty embodied in Korean cultural heritage” – as we read in the museum website.
-Peculiar is the exhibition design of the area that exhibits Korea’s traditional crafts, where the different objects are harmonically showcased in a glass-framed complex that dialogues majestically with the architectural frame.
-This harmonic dialogue between materials and exhibition design is nonetheless peculiar of that Asian simple harmonical taste well known by Tadao Ando.
+Peculiar is the exhibition design of the area that exhibits Korea’s traditional crafts, where the different objects are harmonically exhibited in a glass-framed complex that dialogues majestically with the architectural frame.
+This harmonic dialogue between materials and exhibition design is nonetheless peculiar of that Asian minimal and harmonic taste well known by Tadao Ando.

-This first anthropological journey across traditional Korean craftmanship continues through another exhibition space, which offer us a view on “the Aesthetic of Flower Sangyeo and Kkokdu”.
+This first anthropological journey across traditional Korean craftmanship continues through another exhibition space, which offers us a view on “the Aesthetic of Flower Sangyeo and Kkokdu”.
 Sangyeo is a traditional funeral bier which is used to celebrate the rite of passage in Korean tradition and Confucian values.
-The space showcases both a traditional funeral bier together with a set of statues and ornamental elements that were used according to one’s wealth, class, social status …it is an interesting element that helps us to dive in in the heritage and tradition of the past, reinforcing that concept of vibrancy in diversity that I like to believe in when it comes to understanding the “other” in anthropological and cultural terms.
+The space showcases both a traditional funeral bier together with a set of statues and ornamental elements that were used according to one’s wealth, class, social status …it is an interesting element that helps us exploring the heritage and tradition of the past, reinforcing that concept of vibrancy in diversity when it comes to understanding the “other” in anthropological and cultural terms.